RadioactiveScandium/Digital-Logic-Design/Concepts/Others/Burst Transactions/Burst_Transactions.md

 Same as write burst, the last address encountered when `burst_en == 0` is A4.
 Now, on the next clock edge, when this signal goes to a logic 1, the system no longer requires an updated input address.
 It starts incrementing the last input address automatically and keeps doing so as long as the signal `burst_en` is held to logic high.
 On each clock cycle, a fresh data read from the memory is driven onto the `data_out` bus.

 ![Read with burst](https://github.com/RadioactiveScandium/Digital-Logic-Design/blob/main/Concepts/Others/Burst%20Transactions/Images/Read_with_burst.png)

+## Burst Length
+Burst length refers to the number of data transfers within a single burst transaction.
+It essentially specifies how many sequential pieces of data will be sent based on a single address, increasing efficiency by allowing for multiple transfers without needing to repeatedly send the address.
+This number can be a parameter and can be configured accordingly based on the requirements.
+There is a limit on the burst length based on the interface under discussion.
+For example, in AXI3 the burst length is limited to 16, while for AXI4 it is 256.

+## Burst Size
+Burst size refers to the total amount of data transferred within a single burst transaction.
+So in a burst, if each transfer is worth k bytes and there are q number of transfers (i.e., burst length) , then,

+                            _Burst Size = k * q   (in bytes)_

+For AXI2, the burst size is capped at 128B, while for AXI5 it is 4KB.

+Advantages, Disadvantages and Applications

+Burst mode significantly reduces the time spent on transaction setup and teardown, resulting in a higher data transfer rate.
+In a nutshell, this technique helps to increase the throughput by allowing a device to complete a known sequence of data transfers without multiple arbitration cycles.
+As an example, a memory read in burst mode doesn’t need to wait for an updated address input on each active clock edge to complete the operation - the internal logic can handle that.

+For devices like DRAM with high initial access latency, the addresses may take some to arrive before the read or write operations are executed.
+However, if the burst mode is enabled, then with a particular known address as startpoint, multiple read/write transactions can be carried out at once.
+This improvement in access time makes this a favorable technique for optimized memory access.

+Owing to the benefits listed above, this technique is extensively used in memory accesses (especially DRAM), high speed interfaces like AXI, in encryption algorithms (such as AES), etc.

+On the contrary to having its benefits, there is one big drawback of the burst mode transactions.
+During a burst transfer, the device initiating the burst effectively controls the bus.
+This can lead to contention with other devices that might also want to access the bus, potentially slowing down other operations.

+Also, when dealing with memories, the addresses can only be swept through sequentially, which can sometimes lead to performance degradation if the addresses of interest are scattered at non-uniform intervals.
+On top of this, extra control logic is needed, which can lead to increased area and power footprint.

+Designers need to understand all the pros and cons of this technique before bringing it into action in their production.
+With the right set of trade-offs, the concept of burst transactions can be a highly effective strategy.